August 16, 2022MAINTENANCE

 Power outages are disruptive and negate your guests’ experience at your hotel.
 While the source of the problem may be the grid, you should strive to provide a backup power generator to ensure guests can still enjoy critical facilities such as elevators and HVAC systems.
-You should also inspect your electrical systems for faults to avoid accidents such as guests getting electrocuted.
-Regular checks and maintenance should be performed on boilers, plugs, electricity outlets, circuit breakers, and electrical panels.
+You should also inspect your electrical systems for faults to avoid accidents, such as guests getting electrocuted.
+Staff should perform regular checks and maintenance on boilers, plugs, electricity outlets, circuit breakers, and electrical panels.
 Ensure that the electrical system in each room is functioning as it should.

 4. Lighting Systems Maintenance